Header image

 .....

 Dr. Gina Chatellier, a dedicated advocate for cultivating inclusive and thriving workplaces, is a registered psychologist (Organisational Psychology Registrar) with a doctorate in Industrial and Organisational Psychology.
 Committed to data-driven decision-making, Gina brings expertise in areas such as people insights, career architecture, learning and development, organisational development, and leadership.
 Gina's previous projects include developing a global certification model for delivery leaders overseeing projects exceeding $5 million and creating a career model for software engineers at Deloitte.
-She has undertaken research on future work trends for a global medical and pharmaceuticals company, reflecting a forward-thinking approach.
+She has undertaken research on future of work trends for a global medical and pharmaceuticals company, reflecting a forward-thinking approach.
 Gina's skills also encompass designing organisational structures, implementing behaviour/culture change measurement plans, and conducting 360 Leadership assessments, demonstrated through collaborations with the Australian Taxation Office (ATO) and senior leaders across various organisations.
 She's played a role in diverse initiatives, including developing a breast cancer patient journey and conducting a competitor market analysis for OncoRes Medical.
 Among Gina's achievements is the Women in Tech WA 2023 Rising Star in AI, Robotics, Data & Analytics award.
 Her dedication to education earned her a High Commendation for Teaching at the UWA Business School, and she received the Best Paper: Symposium award at the APS 12th Industrial and Organisational Psychology Conference.
 Gina has contributed to scientific knowledge through publications like "Cyberslacking, engagement, and personality in distributed work environments."
-Gina currently works as a People Insights Specialist where she uses her love of data to help inform the organisation on how to improve work for its people.
+Gina has most recently worked as a People Insights Specialist where she used her love of data to help inform the organisation on how to improve work for its people, and has recently started a new role as Organisation Solutions Lead where she leads the Diversity Equity Inclusion and Belonging initiatives for RAC.
 She is also an avid animal lover and sits on the board of Safe Animals From Euthanasia Inc. With a background in statistics, recruitment, motivation, job analysis, survey design, teaching, volunteering, and work design, Gina is committed to fostering positive and inclusive workplace environments for everyone.

 loading